 Your audience wants to copy the link

-Interestingly, the BBC’s Global Experience Language documentation (for “Share tools”) cites research indicating as little as 0.25% of visitors use social media buttons.
-But its recommended pattern includes a “Copy this link” option, which aligns with how people actually share today.7
+The BBC’s Global Experience Language documentation for “Share tools” cites research showing as little as 0.25% of visitors use social media buttons.
+It also recommends including a “Copy this link” option.
+That matches how people share today.7

 A “copy link” button can be much more useful than a row of social media logos.